Draco-lang/Language-suggestions/Specification/Overloading.md

 // - The type bool is incompatible with int32, the score is set to (0)
 // - There is a 0 element in the score vector, overload is discarded
 //
-// There is only a single overload remaining, Overload1, that one is chosen
+// There is only a single overload remaining, Overload 1, that one is chosen

 identity(0);
 // # Overload 1